FTSE 100 extends slide as inflation climbs, China data weighs | Headlines

 FTSE 100 extends slide as inflation climbs, China data weighs

-Pearson slipped 1.2% even as the education company said it had met its guidance for 2023.
-The midcap FTSE 250 index dropped 0.8% to hit a one-month low.

-The UK's FTSE 100 extended its early-week selloff on Wednesday after a stronger-than-expected inflation reading tempered expectations around sharp interest rate cuts this year, while underwhelming data from China hurt miners and energy majors.
+The UK's FTSE 100 extended its early-week selloff on Wednesday after a stronger-than-expected inflation reading tempered expectations around sharp interest rate cuts this year, while underwhelming data from China hurt commodity-linked stocks.
+The blue-chip index fell 1.3%, extending losses for a third straight session and hitting a one-and-a-half-month low.

+The UK's FTSE 100 extended its early-week selloff on Wednesday after a stronger-than-expected inflation reading tempered expectations around sharp interest rate cuts this year, while underwhelming data from China hurt commodity-linked stocks.

-The blue-chip index fell 1.3% by 0807 GMT, extending losses for a third straight session and hitting a one-and-a-half-month low.
+The blue-chip index fell 1.3%, extending losses for a third straight session and hitting a one-and-a-half-month low.
 Keeping the FTSE 100 under pressure, sterling edged up after data showed Britain's annual rate of consumer price inflation rose for the first time in 10 months in December, with a rise in tobacco duty behind the increase.

+Consumer price inflation rose 4.0% last month, above economists' estimates of a 3.8% increase.
+The data dampened investors' conviction that the Bank of England (BOE) will start cutting rates in May this year.
+Traders are pricing in a more than 50% chance the central bank will hold rates in May.

+"The rise in inflation delivers something of a wake-up call for investors who have been considering the BoE "home and dry" on getting inflation sustainably back to target," noted Victoria Clarke, UK chief economist at Santander CIB.
+"We maintain our view that the BoE will not be keen to cut too soon; we still have summer in for the first cut."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)